The QLD Companion Card: Making Community Access More Inclusive

 A partner

-Their role is to provide attendant care support — meaning hands-on help with things like mobility, communication, self-care, or learning.
+Attendant care support means hands-on assistance with things like mobility, communication, personal care, or learning.

-It doesn’t include people who just provide social company or encouragement.
+It does not include someone who is there only for social company or encouragement.

 To be eligible for a Queensland Companion Card, you must: